What is Anisometropia?

 What is the treatment?

 The first step is correcting the difference between the eyes with glasses (or contact lenses in certain cases).
 This may be all the brain needs to start using both eyes together, but the glasses/contact(s) must be worn consistently as instructed.
-If the vision in the “lazy” eye has not adequately improved with the glasses/contact(s) alone, you will need to force the brain to use the other eye in order to maximally improve the vision.
-This can be done by covering or patching the good eye, using a drop to blur the good eye, or by filters over the glasses.
+If the vision in the “lazy” eye has not adequately improved with the glasses/contact(s) alone, you will need to force the brain to pay attention to this eye so that vision improves.
+This can be done by covering or patching the stronger eye, using a drop to blur the stronger eye, or by filters over the glasses.

 Will this ever get better?